Xarnder/GaussianSplatGuide/README.md

 *   **Step 4: Adjust Export Settings**

     *   In Premiere Pro, set the export resolution to 980x545 pixels, which is optimal for the Gaussian Splatting process.
+    *   Make sure the image for mat says .jpg
 *   **Step 5: Naming Convention**

     *   Establish a precise naming system for your images.
 Start with “00001” and increase sequentially, making sure each name consists of 5 digits to maintain order.